 Your Amazon Store is now ready to go live!

-Make sure you use the store preview feature to check your store for errors.
+Make sure that you use the store preview feature to check your store for errors.

 Proofread your copy to make sure it’s error-free and that it’s an accurate representation of your brand.